Chaz Stevens: Festivus poles

 For five years before 2012, Stevens had unsuccessfully petitioned his hometown of Deerfield Beach to take down the religious displays, a Hanukkah menorah and Christian nativity scene, that were put up annually next to a firehouse on the Hillsboro Boulevard.
-So, in December 2012, with the city's permission, Stevens instead installed an 8 ft aluminum Festivus pole, made out of 23 beer cans, 6 ft from the Baby Jesus.
+So, in December 2012, with the city's permission, Stevens instead installed an 8 ft aluminum Festivus pole, made out of beer cans, 6 ft from the Baby Jesus.

-Festivus is a satirical winter holiday, parodying the commercial winter holidays, that was popularized on "The Strike", a 1997 episode of the Seinfeld television show.
-It involves "airing of grievances", "feats of strength", and an unadorned aluminum pole.
-Stevens had consulted with Allen Salkin, author of the book on the holiday, Festivus: The Holiday for the Rest of Us, who said that using beer cans for the pole would be completely within the spirit of Festivus.
-Dan O'Keefe, who co-wrote "The Strike", after an O'Keefe family tradition, also approved after the fact.
-Stevens used Pabst Blue Ribbon beer cans because it "got him through college"; however, he did not drink the beer himself, since as of 2013, he no longer drank.
+Festivus, a fictional holiday from the Seinfeld television show, originally involved an unadorned aluminum pole, but Stevens had consulted with Allen Salkin, author of the book Festivus: The Holiday for the Rest of Us, who said that using beer cans would be within its spirit.
+Seinfeld writer Dan O'Keefe, who created the holiday, also approved, after the fact.

-When the following year, Deerfield Beach passed a motion to ban all religious symbols on city property in response to the Festivus pole, Stevens had achieved his goal.
-He would now go after bigger game.
+The following year, in response to the Festivus pole, Deerfield Beach passed a motion to ban all religious symbols on city property.

-In December 2013, a private Florida group, with help from Chicago's Thomas More Society law firm, set up a nativity scene in the Florida State Capitol.
-Stevens successfully petitioned to put up a 6 ft Festivus pole, made of PVC and Pabst Blue Ribbon beer cans next to the nativity scene.
-(Only 18 cans were used because of a height limit.)
-Stevens made the gesture because he believes in the separation of church and state and disagreed with all religious expression on government property.
+In December 2013, Stevens successfully petitioned to put up a 6 ft Festivus pole, made of PVC and Pabst Blue Ribbon beer cans, next to a nativity scene in the Florida State Capitol.
 The displays were allowed inside the Capitol building because the state had designated its rotunda as a public forum.
-The pole in the Capitol drew national coverage.
-The Colbert Report faked outrage and poked fun at Fox News journalist Gretchen Carlson, who voiced real outrage about her kids having to look at the Baby Jesus behind a pole made of beer cans.
-Jon Stewart of The Daily Show also laughed at Carlson and referred to Stevens as the "General Patton of the War on Christmas".
 After the pole was removed in January, Stevens put it up for auction on eBay, and sold it for $455, which he promised to donate to the Women in Distress Florida domestic violence center.
 The combination of the poles in Deerfield Beach and the Capitol won Stevens recognition as "Best Publicity Stunt of 2014" from the New Times Broward-Palm Beach newspaper.

 In December 2014, Stevens again put up a Festivus pole at the Florida State Capitol, this time accompanied by one at the city of Delray Beach.